lsst/rsp_lsst_io/docs/guides/getting-started/get-an-account.rst

         If you publish as *Lady Gaga*, don't sign up as *Stefani Joanne Angelina Germanotta*.

       - Provide any email you want provided you can immediately access it (for the confirmation).
-        Additionally, using your institutional email address (instead of say, a Gmail account) helps our verification process; please do so if you can.
+        Additionally, using your main institutional email address (instead of say, a Gmail account) helps our verification process; please do so if you can.

-   6. Email confirmation step:
+   6. Onboarding flow: Email confirmation step

       -  You will receive an email to the address you provided.
          Please look out for it and click on the link inside it to complete the process.

-   7. Finishing steps:
+   7. Onboarding flow: Finishing steps:

       -  Clicking on the link in your email will take you to a page where you can accept your invitation.
       -  Your final job is to select a username; this has to be a valid Unix username.